Human Factors in Healthcare

 Crew Resource Management in Healthcare

-We deliver training for healthcare professionals derived from the CRM programs developed in commercial aviation.
-Crew Resource Management Training in Healthcare aims to reduce the potential for error by training each team member to recognise the factors which can lead to adverse events and to respond appropriately in acute situations.
+We deliver training for healthcare professionals derived from the Crew Resource Management programs developed in commercial aviation.
+Human factors training in healthcare aims to reduce the potential for error by training each team member to recognise the factors which can lead to adverse events and to respond appropriately in acute situations.

 Healthcare staff need to recognise that human error is inevitable and that cooperative and collaborative teams are the greatest asset to achieving safety and high reliability in complex and hazardous work environments.
-The training provides participants with an in depth understanding of the human causes of error and thereby develops the ability to take a proactive approach to the avoidance, trapping and mitigating of errors.
+Human Factors provides participants with an understanding of the human causes of error and thereby develops the ability to take a proactive approach to the avoidance, trapping and mitigating of errors.

 Human Factors training can assist healthcare staff to: